arturonline/docs/golang/snippets/io.md

 ### Using scan

-`Scan` scans text read from standard input, storing successive **space-separated** values into successive arguments. **Newlines count as space**.
+`scan` scans text read from standard input, storing successive **space-separated** values into successive arguments. **Newlines count as space**.
 It returns the number of items successfully scanned.
 If that is less than the number of arguments, err will report why.

 Read integer: